The documentation for Monolith is currently a work in progress so please be patient while we add new documentation for Monolith over time.

 There are a couple of steps to setup Monolith Desktop.

-To download Monolith Desktop, go to the System section of the settings page and download the appropriate installer for you operating system (Windows or MacOS)
+To download Monolith Desktop, go to the of the settings page and download the appropriate installer for you operating system (Windows or MacOS)

 After installing Monolith Desktop and running it for the first time, you will be presented with an "API Mode" selection screen.